From career breakthroughs to professional milestones, explore how Leonardo DiCaprio made an impact.

 In 2008, Leonardo DiCaprio starred in the romantic drama Revolutionary Road.

-In 2008, Leonardo DiCaprio was included on Forbes' annual list of the world's highest-paid actors, earning $45 million.
+In 2008, Leonardo DiCaprio was included on Forbes' annual list of the world's highest-paid actors with earnings of $45 million.

-In May 2009, Leonardo DiCaprio joined Kate Winslet, James Cameron and Celine Dion, in a campaign to raise money to financially support the fees of the nursing home where Millvina Dean, a survivor of the RMS Titanic, was residing, donating $20,000 with Winslet.
+In May 2009, Leonardo DiCaprio joined Kate Winslet, director James Cameron and Canadian singer Celine Dion, in a campaign to raise money to financially support the fees of the nursing home where Millvina Dean, a survivor of the RMS Titanic, was residing.
+DiCaprio and Winslet donated $20,000 to support Dean.

-In 2009, Leonardo DiCaprio produced the psychological horror thriller film Orphan, starring Vera Farmiga, Peter Sarsgaard and Isabelle Fuhrman.
+In 2009, Leonardo DiCaprio produced the psychological horror thriller film "Orphan".

 In 2010, Leonardo DiCaprio donated $1 million to relief efforts in Haiti after the earthquake.

-In 2010, Leonardo DiCaprio starred in Shutter Island and Inception, both of which were critically and commercially successful.
+In 2010, Leonardo DiCaprio starred in Shutter Island and Inception, both of which were critically and commercially successful films.

-In 2010, Leonardo DiCaprio was included on Forbes' annual list of the world's highest-paid actors, earning $28 million.
+In 2010, Leonardo DiCaprio was included on Forbes' annual list of the world's highest-paid actors with earnings of $28 million.

 In 2011, Leonardo DiCaprio joined the Animal Legal Defense Fund's campaign to release Tony, a tiger that had spent the last decade at a truck stop in Grosse Tête, Louisiana.

-In 2011, Leonardo DiCaprio topped Forbes' annual list of the world's highest-paid actors, earning $77 million.
+In 2011, Leonardo DiCaprio topped Forbes' annual list of the world's highest-paid actors with earnings of $77 million.

 In 2013, Leonardo DiCaprio organized a benefit fine art auction, "11th Hour", which raised nearly $38.8 million for his foundation.

-In 2013, Leonardo DiCaprio starred in The Great Gatsby and The Wolf of Wall Street, both of which were critically and commercially successful.
+In 2013, Leonardo DiCaprio starred in The Great Gatsby and The Wolf of Wall Street, both of which were critically and commercially successful films.

-In 2013, Leonardo DiCaprio starred in the biopic The Wolf of Wall Street.
+In 2013, Leonardo DiCaprio starred in the biopic The Wolf of Wall Street, directed by Martin Scorsese.

-In April 2014, the documentary film Virunga, for which Leonardo DiCaprio was an executive producer, premiered at the Tribeca Film Festival.
+In April 2014, "Virunga", a British documentary film which Leonardo DiCaprio was an executive producer for, premiered at the Tribeca Film Festival.

-In September 2014, United Nations Secretary-General Ban Ki-moon designated Leonardo DiCaprio as a United Nations Messenger of Peace with a focus on climate change, and he subsequently spoke at the UN Climate Summit.
+In September 2014, United Nations Secretary-General Ban Ki-moon designated Leonardo DiCaprio as a United Nations Messenger of Peace with a focus on climate change.
+He also made an opening statement to members of the UN Climate Summit, reaching an estimated one billion people worldwide.

 In 2015, Leonardo DiCaprio announced his intention to divest from fossil fuels.

-In 2015, Leonardo DiCaprio won the Academy Award for Best Actor for his role in the survival drama The Revenant.
+In 2015, Leonardo DiCaprio won the Academy Award for Best Actor for his performance in the survival drama The Revenant.

 In April 2016, Leonardo DiCaprio spoke at the UN prior to the signing of the Paris Climate Change Agreement.